MikeBusuttil/kaggle/README.md

 #### MVP

-- look at test data and see if there are any 1hot/ordinal options that don't exist in the training data
-  - ie. Agriculture-zoned
-  - investigate why there's no "Industrial, Agriculture, Residential Low Density Park" in the training data
-- see if test data has any poor kitchen quality (or any other missing values like "Industrial, Agriculture, Residential Low Density Park" zoning)
 - try & compare different fitting plans
   - answer the questions below with the comparison
   - pose questions on forums if answers aren't sufficient